 This year, I’ve probably done more manufactured spending than ever.
-Even back in the day when I could walk across the street from my office to CVS and buy $5,000 worth of Vanilla Reloads per day, I don’t think I reached the numbers I’m pulling in now that it’s gotten more difficult.
-On a daily basis, I do a minimum of $2,500 – $7,500 in online gift card orders and if I feel up to it, I pick up another $9,500 at my local mall.
-Usually I don’t go to my local mall unless I have enough gift cards to justify going on a money order run.
+Even back in the day when I could walk across the street from my office to CVS and buy $5,000 worth of Vanilla Reloads per day, I don’t think I reached the numbers I’m pulling in now.
+On a daily basis, I do a minimum of $2,500 – $7,500 in online gift card orders.
+If I feel up to it, I pick up another $9,500 at my local mall.
+I usually don’t go to my local mall unless I have enough gift cards to justify a money order run.
 Some of you have asked me which credit cards I use for all these gift card purchases and it’s usually a set of cards that either belong to me or that I’m an authorized user on, which I keep rotating:

 Barclay Arrival Plus World Elite MasterCard